DC Current Generation and Power Feature in Strongly Driven Floquet-Bloch Systems: Abstract

 \section{Abstract}

-We study a periodically driven Bloch system connected to a heat bath by introducing a formalism that combines the Floquet analysis and the quantum Liouville equation.
-We first obtain the density matrix for such a system without electron-electron interactions, and find that by turning off the thermal contact, the system goes into a diagonal ensemble where the density matrix is diagonal under the Floquet-Bloch eigenbasis.
-We then calculate the current response that consists of a dissipationless intrinsic part and a dissipative extrinsic correction to the first order in damping.
-The correction originates from a shift in polarization between the diagonal ensemble and a Bloch thermal equilibrium.
-We further apply the result to a two-band model with broken time-reversal and inversion symmetries revealing the role of the external driven field strength.
+We study the DC current generation in a periodically driven Bloch system connected to a heat bath.
+Under a relaxation time approximation, the density matrix for such a system is obtained, which is related to two equilibria: a Floquet quasi-equilibrium where the density matrix is diagonal under the Floquet-Bloch eigenbasis and an instantaneous Bloch thermal equilibrium.
+Then, the current responses and their power features, i.e. the power input behavior, are discussed in a unified manner, which reveals that there exist an intrinsic current and an extrinsic correction.
+Remarkably, the intrinsic part consumes no energy and corresponds to the Floquet quasi-equilibrium, while the extrinsic part needs a sustained energy input and originates from a shift between two equilibrium ensembles.
+We further investigate that role of the external driving field strength finding that large DC currents can be generated under a relatively strong but not too strong driving field.

-\textit{Introduction}.--- Periodically driven systems have long been an intensively studied area in physics, since it provides a controllable platform for realizing many exotic physical phenomena such as the Floquet topological insulator~\cite{rechtsman2013photonic,lindner2011floquet} and the (space-)time crystal~\cite{else2016floquet,zhang2017observation,autti2018observation,qiang2021floquet}.
+\textit{Introduction}.--- Periodically driven systems or Floquet systems have long been an intensively studied area in physics, since they provide controllable platforms for realizing many exotic physical phenomena such as the Floquet topological insulator~\cite{rechtsman2013photonic,lindner2011floquet} and the (space-)time crystal~\cite{else2016floquet,zhang2017observation,autti2018observation,qiang2021floquet}.
 The external driving field has a wide range of possibilities: mechanical~\cite{wallquist2009hybrid,li2020enhancing}, optical~\cite{oka2019floquet,atanasov1996coherent}, or even acoustic~\cite{qiang2021floquet} drives, among which the optically driven systems have drawn the most attention due to their applications in industry like solar cell~\cite{nelson2003physics}.
 However, unlike the weakly driven system that can be dealt with using the perturbation theory~\cite{atanasov1996coherent}, for periodically driven systems with strong external field strength, Floquet analysis is necessary~\cite{ho1986floquet,kohler2005driven}.
+Recently, Floquet systems connected to heat sources characterizing more realistic open environments have also attracted many attentions~\cite{dehghani2014dissipative,dehghani2015out,seetharam2015controlled,iadecola2015floquet,Shirai2015Condition,sato2020floquet}.
+Being essentially energy non-conserved, Floquet systems constantly involve energy conversions between different forms~\cite{qiang2021floquet,sato2020floquet}, whose power features are extremely important for energy conversion applications~\cite{bai2020floquet}.